NewAddons/p2p-trade-bot-binance/README.md

 - **3 Months Guaranteed Support** against any issues that may occur during this period.
 - **Extended Support up to 1 Year** in case of API updates.

-## Important Notes

-- **No FIAT Currency Changes**: After purchase, the selected FIAT currency cannot be changed.
-If you wish to use a different FIAT currency, a new purchase will be required.

 @Telegram: https://t.me/WilliamP2P